themiurgo/ratelim/README.rst

         print("hello")

-The `greedy` rate limiter calls does not delay any function call until it's really necessary.
+The ``greedy`` rate limiter calls does not delay any function call until it's really necessary.

 In some scenarios, for example when crawling data from an API, you want to maximize the number of calls you make and you want to avoid sending them in short sequence.
-For this goal, we can use the `patient` rate limiter.
+For this goal, we can use the ``patient`` rate limiter.
 It distributes calls evenly between each other.

 .. code-block:: python

     # 10 times in 5 seconds
-    # Get's called at most every 0.5 seconds
+    # Gets called at most every 0.5 seconds
     @ratelim.patient(10, 5)
     def hello(lines):
         print("hello")